Category Archives: Oldenburg Royals

 by Scott Mehl © Unofficial Royalty 2018

-Princess Cecilia of Sweden was the third wife of Grand Duke August I of Oldenburg, and the only one of his wives to hold the title of Grand Duchess.
+Princess Cecilia of Sweden was the third wife of Grand Duke August I of Oldenburg, and the only one of his three wives to hold the title of Grand Duchess.
 She was born at the Royal Palace of Stockholm on June 22, 1807, the youngest child of King Gustav IV Adolf of Sweden and Princess Friederike of Baden.
 Cecilia had four siblings:

 Cecilia was not yet two years old when her father was deposed as King of Sweden in 1809.
 The family moved to Baden, and her parents divorced three years later.
 After that, Cecilia was raised primarily by her maternal grandmother, Princess Amalie of Hesse-Darmstadt, Hereditary Princess of Baden, at Schloss Bruchsal in Bruchsal, Grand Duchy of Baden, now in Baden-Württemberg, Germany.

-Grand Duke August of Oldenburg
+Grand Duke August of Oldenburg; Credit – Wikipedia

 In October 1830, Cecilia met her future husband.
 Grand Duke August stopped in Bruchsal during his travels, and within just an hour of conversation, he asked for her hand in marriage.
 Cecilia then moved to Vienna, where her brother was serving in the court of the Austrian Emperor Franz I. There, on May 5, 1831, Cecilia and August were married.
-They had three sons:

 • Duke Alexander (1834-1835) – died in infancy